10 Reasons Twitter Works In Education

 1. Metrics are now part of the writing process.

 While the analytics available for twitter accounts is so-so out-of-the-box, 3rd party apps have bolstered the digital twitter ecology with platforms like twitonomy.
 These have powerful real-time monitoring tools that foster complex problem-solving, audience analytics, and trend transparency that can work for learners in any course, classroom, or grade level.
 Metrics like this have become a critical stage of the writing process.

 2. There can be passive or active engagement.

 The nature of a twitter stream allows it to be used as a passive or active learning tool: learners can watch, skim, and surf, or tweet, connect, and produce.
 This allows you, as the educator, to plan for a variety of roles for the learner by task, group, or as a matter of learning personalization.

 But perhaps a more critical matter of authenticity is that it’s full of original, real-world, diverse and highly-dynamic content—the opposite of a textbook.
-Whereas textbooks are fantastic holding areas of specific expertise and ready-made assignments, they rarely resonate with learners.
-Twitter offers reams and reams of digital content that must then be parsed, evaluated, and implemented–a sort of raw materials approach to information that while not nice and tidy, is as authentic and real-world as it gets.
+Whereas textbooks are fantastic holding areas of specific expertise and ready-made assignments, twitter offers reams and reams of digital content (of wildly varying quality) that must then be parsed, evaluated, and implemented–a sort of raw materials approach to information that while not nice and tidy, is as authentic and real-world as it gets.
 And naturally includes all “content areas.”